industrial-optimization-group/DesdeoInterface/README.md

 * javascript and slider
     * Arduino leonardo incoming!
 * How to connect multiple arduinos together and get the input to python from each one nicely

+## Next meeting
+* Semimodular design idea
+    * I think the user will always need something to confirmation button and a scroll to select from a list or to choose a value. -So let the master have 2 buttons and a wheel integrated in it for selection, confirmation and declination
+        * Other components can be added for different use cases
+    * a UI for the physical interface where the user could configure and test the components would be awesome and a looot of work
+* Who (which class) takes care that the physical interface gets the correct inputs in the correct time
+    * The user could define the problem and then start the interface with the problem and the interface could take care of rest
+    * i.e check nimbusinterface or RPMinterface
+* Connecting microcontrollers (components) to master and sending the data from slaves to python might be difficult
+    * Slave sends to master -> master sends to python